 - THIS BENCHMARK DESCRIBES LESS THAN 3% OF THE YOUTH BB PLAYERS THROUGH 12th GRADE

-- PLAYERS WITHOUT SHARP SKILLS WHO ARE FORCED TO COMPETE NOT ONLY FAIL, BUT OFTEN REGRESS–IE THEY GET WORSE
+- PLAYERS WITHOUT SHARP SKILLS WHO ARE FORCED TO COMPETE NOT ONLY FAIL, BUT OFTEN REGRESS–I.E. THEY REGRESS

 - THIS IS A PRIMARY REASON WHY 75% OF THE PLAYERS AGES 13 AND OLDER QUIT THE GAME